-Having a homemade pizza checklist will help you determine if you are ready to make pizza at home.
+A homemade pizza checklist will help determine whether you can make pizza at home.
 This comprehensive checklist or homemade pizza checklist will draw a big picture of your baking needs.

 You will be able to know if you have all the equipment necessary to make pizza at home.
-Check if you have all the ingredients and will give you an idea of the amount of time you need to accomplish your personalized pizza.
+Check if you have all the ingredients, and will give you an idea of how much time you need to accomplish your personalized pizza.

 Follow the instructions to make the best use of this homemade pizza checklist.